 Located in Lawrenceville, Tonic Coffee offers a new coffee experience inspired by world travels and inclusivity.
 Coffee is served using light-roasted beans from SEY, a contemporary micro-roaster based in Brooklyn, NY, named in 2019 one of the best Coffee in America by Food and Wine.
 Tonic Coffee creates thought-provoking drinks, with attention to balance, taste, quality and presentation.
 As locals would say, "it's such a vibe."

 If you want a delicious cup of coffee in a welcoming atmosphere, you need to visit Griff's Grounds Coffè.
-The family-owned business is located in Penn Hill and is not your typical "Coffé" shop.
+The family-owned business is located in Penn Hills and is not your typical "Coffé" shop.
 Specializing in made-to-order French-Pressed coffee and tea beverages, Griff's coffee is so fresh they don't even grind the beans until you order.
 Drinks at Griff's are not designed "to-go" as the shop creates a welcoming environment for visitors to stay and enjoy the coffee and company.

 When you hear “cozy," pinball might not be the first thing to come to mind, but then again, “pinball” also probably doesn’t come to mind when you normally think of coffee shops either.
 But in Lawrenceville, Kickback Pinball Cafe creates the perfect inviting, fun, and enjoyable atmosphere you’ll probably want to hang out all day long during the cold and dreary days of winter.
 And when I say all-day long, after you enjoy some coffee, you can stay for the pinball and enjoy everything from shakes, melts, and more!